AlSimons/graph_ambient_weather/README.md

 ## Feedback

-If you find wny problems with this program, please let me know at <al@simonshome.org>.
+If you find any problems with this program, please let me know at <al@simonshome.org>.
 I'm not running a bug tracker for this repo at this time.
 If you are successful using this with a WS-2902 or other Ambient station, or have a backup